Key Takeaways

 - Step 6: The recursive server contacts the authoritative server.

-- Step 7: The final answer is received at the recursive server through the authoritative server.
+- Step 7: The recursive server receives the final answer from the authoritative server.

-- Step 8: The recursive server resolves the query, directing the browser to the destination.
+- Step 8: The recursive server resolves the query and directs the browser to the destination.

 Benefits of Primary DNS